oslokommune/maskinporten-cli/README.md

   token   Generate a token in Maskinporten
 ```

-Here is an example of creating a client and key:
+An example of creating a client and key:
 ```bash
 # Commands:
 ./maskinporten create client --name myclient --description "Test client" --scopes scope1,scope2